coralproject/talk/docs/source/01-01-talk-quickstart.md

 An optional dependency for Talk is
 [Docker Compose](https://docs.docker.com/compose/install/).
 It
 can be used to setup your environment easily for testing.
-We have tested Talk and this documentation with versions 1.14.0+.
+We have also tested Talk and this documentation with Docker Compose versions 1.14.0+.

 ## Installation